twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

             "required": true
           }
 ```
+When provided with `required: true`, the Disposition form will enforce that the user selects a value.

-The `multi_select_group` item is a single object to render a Group of Checkboxes to allow for multi-select.
+The `multi_select_group` item is a configuration object that can be used to render a Group of Checkboxes to allow for selecting multiple values.
 Checked values are concatenated into a pipe delimited string in the attributes ("Flex|Voice|Studio", for below example).
 ```
          {
           "form_label": "Twilio Products",